-- Respect and uphold self-determination for quality of life decisions for all clients/students/patients.
+- Respect and uphold self-determination for quality of life decisions.

-- Support the client’s/student’s/patient’s needs first and foremost, including implementing the accommodations, modifications, and supports which work for them.
+- Support client needs first and foremost, including unrestricted access to the accommodations, modifications, and supports that work for them.

 - Practice therapy models focused on building upon and expanding individual strengths.